anson2191/Mental-Health/README.md

 path/to/node_modules/.bin/node-sass path/to/somefile.sass -o path/to/output.css
 ```

-In our case we compile those files and put compiled files in preproccesor_hw/dist
+In our case we compile those files and put the compiled files in preproccesor_hw/dist
 The result of the compiled files can be viewed at http://luffy.ee.ncku.edu.tw/~scallop/dist/main.html